-List life skills students can acquire through speech competition, scholarship opportunities

-CRITERIA FOR PARTICIPATION
+List life skills students can acquire through speech competition, scholarship opportunities CRITERIA FOR PARTICIPATION

-\Tourney Preparation
+Tourney Preparation

-- after school workshop attendance, rehearsals (mandatory or voluntary?) - specific days you are willing to commit to after school practice
+- after school workshop attendance, rehearsals (mandatory or voluntary?) - specific days and times you are willing to commit to after school practice

-\Tournament Responsibilities
+Tournament Responsibilities

-- commitment to the events the student enters (have student sign form for each tournament including events they want to enter)
+- commitment to the events the student enters (have student sign form for each tournament they commit to attend, including events they want to enter)

 - consequences for "dropping" events

 - dress code for competition

 - behavior at tournaments

-- (i.e., No complaining in public about judges, contestants, tournament: procedures such as if there is a problem in the round, coach handles it, not the student.)
+(Example: No complaining in public about judges, contestants, and the tournament: procedures to follow if there is a problem in the round, such as the coach handles it, not the student.)

 - goals of the meet